A realistic approach to generate masked faces applied on two novel masked face recognition data sets: Experimental evaluation of face recognition systems

-{\bf Evaluation on CASIA-WebFace+masks data set.} After applying our method to enhance the data set with masks, we obtain $264,168$ training faces of $6,345$ identities and $93,235$ test faces of $2,115$ identities.
+{\bf Evaluation on the CASIA-WebFace+masks data set.} After applying our method to enhance the data set with masks, we obtain $264,168$ training faces of $6,345$ identities and $93,235$ test faces of $2,115$ identities.
 We train the face recognition systems in an analogous manner to the CelebA+masks case.
-We test the face recognition systems on the test split of images with synthetic masks.
+We evaluate the face recognition systems on the test split of images with generated masks.

+{\bf Evaluation on the MFR2 data set.} We apply the CelebA models on the real images from the MFR2 \cite{anwar2020arxiv} data set.
+On this data set, we consider two additional baselines for each face recognition model, one that is fine-tuned on CelebA+MaskTheFace \cite{anwar2020arxiv}, and one that is fine-tuned on our mask segments with black pixels instead of textures.

-{\bf Quantitative results. } The results of the face recognition systems are presented in Table~\ref{tab:quantitative-results}.
+{\bf Quantitative results.} The results of the face recognition systems are presented in Table~\ref{tab:quantitative-results}.
 While there is a clear ranking between the evaluated face recognition models, the best one being ArcFace and the least competitive one being VGG-face, we observe that fine-tuning on realistically generated faces is beneficial in each and every case.
-The corresponding improvements are always above $2\%$.
+The improvements brought by our approach are always above $2\%$.
 We thus conclude that our approach is useful in increasing the performance of face recognition systems on masked faces.